Fly-by-wire

 Fly-by-wire (FBW) is a system that replaces the conventional manual flight controls of an aircraft with an electronic interface.
-The movements of flight controls are converted to electronic signals transmitted by wires, and flight control computers determine how to move the actuators at each control surface to provide the ordered response.
-It can use mechanical flight control backup systems (like the Boeing 777) or use fully fly-by-wire controls.
+The movements of flight controls are converted to electronic signals, and flight control computers determine how to move the actuators at each control surface to provide the ordered response.
+Implementations either use mechanical flight control backup systems or else are fully electronic.

 Improved fully fly-by-wire systems interpret the pilot's control inputs as a desired outcome and calculate the control surface positions required to achieve that outcome; this results in various combinations of rudder, elevator, aileron, flaps and engine controls in different situations using a closed feedback loop.
-The pilot may not be fully aware of all the control outputs acting to effect the outcome, only that the aircraft is reacting as expected.
+The pilot may not be fully aware of all the control outputs acting to affect the outcome, only that the aircraft is reacting as expected.
 The fly-by-wire computers act to stabilize the aircraft and adjust the flying characteristics without the pilot's involvement, and to prevent the pilot from operating outside of the aircraft's safe performance envelope.

 Rationale

 Mechanical and hydro-mechanical flight control systems are relatively heavy and require careful routing of flight control cables through the aircraft by systems of pulleys, cranks, tension cables and hydraulic pipes.
 Both systems often require redundant backup to deal with failures, which increases weight.
 Both have limited ability to compensate for changing aerodynamic conditions.
-Dangerous characteristics such as stalling, spinning and pilot-induced oscillation (PIO), which depend mainly on the stability and structure of the aircraft concerned rather than the control system itself, are dependent on the pilot's actions.
+Dangerous characteristics such as stalling, spinning and pilot-induced oscillation (PIO), which depend mainly on the stability and structure of the aircraft rather than the control system itself, are dependent on the pilot's actions.

 The term "fly-by-wire" implies a purely electrically signaled control system.
 It is used in the general sense of computer-configured controls, where a computer system is interposed between the operator and the final control actuators or surfaces.
 This modifies the manual inputs of the pilot in accordance with control parameters.

-Side-sticks or conventional flight control yokes can be used to fly FBW aircraft.
+Side-sticks or conventional flight control yokes can be used to fly fly-by-wire aircraft.

 Weight saving

-A FBW aircraft can be lighter than a similar design with conventional controls.
-This is partly due to the lower overall weight of the system components and partly because the natural stability of the aircraft can be relaxed, slightly for a transport aircraft, and more for a maneuverable fighter, which means that the stability surfaces that are part of the aircraft structure can therefore be made smaller.
+A fly-by-wire aircraft can be lighter than a similar design with conventional controls.
+This is partly due to the lower overall weight of the system components and partly because the natural stability of the aircraft can be relaxed (slightly for a transport aircraft; more for a maneuverable fighter), which means that the stability surfaces that are part of the aircraft structure can therefore be made smaller.
 These include the vertical and horizontal stabilizers (fin and tailplane) that are (normally) at the rear of the fuselage.
 If these structures can be reduced in size, airframe weight is reduced.
-The advantages of FBW controls were first exploited by the military and then in the commercial airline market.
-The Airbus series of airliners used full-authority FBW controls beginning with their A320 series, see A320 flight control (though some limited FBW functions existed on A310).
+The advantages of fly-by-wire controls were first exploited by the military and then in the commercial airline market.
+The Airbus series of airliners used full-authority fly-by-wire controls beginning with their A320 series, see A320 flight control (though some limited fly-by-wire functions existed on A310 aircraft).
 Boeing followed with their 777 and later designs.